dvinothkumar/screenshot-link/README.md

 - Full screen capture
 - Crop and capture
 - Configurable Keyboard Shortcut
-- Save screenshot as PNG image file to Google Drive
-- Copy screenshot link or image from Google Drive page
+- Copy screenshot link or image for easy sharing
 - Unique screenshot date/time file name
 - No special permissions required (beyond Google Drive access)
 - Free and Open Source

-# Options
+# Getting to the Options page

 1. Pin the extension to your browser toolbar
 2. Click on the extension button using your **Right** Mouse Button